NeuromorphicProcessorProject/snn_toolbox/docs/source/guide/configuration.rst

     This ensures all operations on the ANN preserve the accuracy.

+parse: bool, optional
+    If enabled, the input ANN is parsed for further processing in the SNN toolbox.
+Needs to be done the first time you run your model.
+The toolbox then saves the parsed model and, if ``parse=False``, will load it the next time.

 normalize: bool, optional
     If enabled, the parameters of each layer will be normalized by the highest activation value, or by the ``n``-th percentile (see parameter